Axioms for infinite matroids

 The purpose of this section is to show that the infinite matroids just defined do occur in nature: we give a small collection of natural examples from contexts in which, working on other problems, we encountered these matroids, and which made us look for a general definition.

 Before we start, let us note that, for finite set systems, our definition of a matroid coincides with the usual definition.
-Indeed, finite matroids defined as usual are matroids in our sense: this is most easily seen in terms of our basis or closure axioms, which for finite $E$ coincide with the usual basis or closure axioms.
-More generally, all finitary matroids \COMMENT{} are matroids in our sense: axiom (BM) follows by Zorn's Lemma applied to the independent subsets of $X$ containing~$I$.
+Indeed, finite matroids defined as usual are matroids in our sense: this is most easily seen in terms of our base or closure axioms, which for finite $E$ coincide with the usual base or closure axioms.
+More generally, all traditional finitary matroids \COMMENT{} are matroids in our sense, as axiom (IM) follows by Zorn's Lemma; see Corollary~\ref{OldFinitaryAreMatroids} for an explicit proof.\looseness=-1

 Conversely, if a matroid in our sense happens to be finite or finitary (i.e., satisfies~(I4) in addition to our axioms), \COMMENT{} it also satisfies the usual axioms for finite or finitary matroids: the finite augmentation axiom (see the introduction) is easy to deduce from Lemma~\ref{card} below, applied in our matroid's restriction to $I\cup I'$. \COMMENT{} Since every dependent set contains a circuit (Lemma~\ref{C0}), a matroid in our sense is finitary if and only if it has only finite circuits.